Microwave Sensor: What It Is, Types, & the Working Principle

 In truth, electromagnetic radiation consists of magnetic and magnetic fields.
 And these fields move at the speed of light.

 But that’s not all.
-This sensor can recognize motion using the project microwaves and the doppler effect.
+This sensor can recognize motion using the projected microwaves and the Doppler effect.
 These waves bounce off surfaces and go back to the sensor to trigger it.

 In addition, this device measures echo time (the time it takes for signals to react to the sensor).